intel/opencl-intercept-layer/docs/controls.md

 ##### `DumpBuffersBeforeEnqueue` (bool)

 If set to a nonzero value, the Intercept Layer for OpenCL Applications will dump buffer, SVM, and USM kernel arguments before calls to clEnqueueNDRangeKernel().
 Only buffers that are kernel arguments for the kernel being enqueued are dumped.
 Buffers are dumped as raw binary data to a "memDumpPreEnqueue" subdirectory of the dump directory.
-The filenames will have the form "Enqueue\_\<Enqueue Number\>\_Kernel\_\<Kernel Name\>\_Arg\_\<Argument Number\>\_Buffer\_\<Unique Memory Object Number\>.bin".
+The file names will have the form "Enqueue\_\<Enqueue Number\>\_Kernel\_\<Kernel Name\>\_Arg\_\<Argument Number\>\_Buffer\_\<Unique Memory Object Number\>.bin".

 ##### `DumpBuffersAfterEnqueue` (bool)

 If set to a nonzero value, the Intercept Layer for OpenCL Applications will dump buffer, SVM, and USM kernel arguments after calls to clEnqueueNDRangeKernel().
 Only buffers that are kernel arguments for the kernel being enqueued are dumped.
 Buffers are dumped as raw binary data to a "memDumpPostEnqueue" subdirectory of the dump directory.
-The filenames will have the form "Enqueue\_\<Enqueue Number\>\_Kernel\_\<Kernel Name\>\_Arg\_\<Argument Number\>\_Buffer\_\<Unique Memory Object Number\>.bin".
+The file names will have the form "Enqueue\_\<Enqueue Number\>\_Kernel\_\<Kernel Name\>\_Arg\_\<Argument Number\>\_Buffer\_\<Unique Memory Object Number\>.bin".
 Note that this is the same naming convention as with DumpBuffersBeforeEnqueue, so the changes resulting from an enqueue can be determined by diff'ing the preEnqueue folder with the postEnqueue folder.

 ##### `DumpBuffersForKernel` (string)